When starting out in jewellery making, it can be hard to know about different kind of gemstone cuts, techniques and all the lingo that goes with it!

 Rose cut cabochons are beautiful as they reflect the light and offer a wonderful sparkle but are more subtle than a regular faceted stone due to their flat bottom.

 Yes!
-Rose cuts for example, are usually round but can also be oval, marquise and freeform shapes.
+Rose cuts for example, are usually round but can also be oval, marquise and other freeform shapes.

-At Kernowcraft we have a variety of faceted top cabochons in rose cut, checker cut and gorgeous freeform shapes.
+At Kernowcraft we have a variety of faceted top cabochons in rose cut, checker cut and often gorgeous freeform shapes.

 You can also use regular ready-made cabochon settings with faceted top cabochons, depending on the height.